Tristan22400/IAMC_format/README.md

 This repository is used to transform Wiliam's IAM data to the IAMC's format.
 There are some pending issues to solve and variables to be converted.

-## Add missing values in the programm.
+## Add missing values in the program.

 The following code enables everyone to transform the data for William to IAMC format in a partial way.
 To run correctly the code, you need to :